Fairfax Solicitation Lawyer

 On the evening prior to jury selection, the prosecutor, judge, and Charlie’s attorney have a meeting in chambers and discuss whether the case is actually worth going to trial over.
 Charlie’s Fairfax solicitation lawyer insists that the case is absolutely worth taking to trial because his client refuses to plead guilty for a crime he simply did not commit.
 Additionally, Charlie’s lawyer continuously emphasizes how his client’s statements were obviously a poor attempt at humor and there was no actual intent.
 After some further negotiations and hard bargaining, the case is dismissed.

-If you, or someone you know has been charged with solicitation in Fairfax County, you are going to want a knowledgeable, aggressive, and non-judgmental Fairfax solicitation lawyer by your side.
+If you, or someone you know has been charged with solicitation in Fairfax County, you are going to want a knowledgeable, aggressive, and non-judgmental Fairfax solicitation lawyer by your side who understands the importance of discretion.
 At the Law Offices of Randall Sousa, our sole focus is on obtaining the best possible results for our clients.
 Call now for a free consultation with a Fairfax solicitation lawyer.
 571-354-6164

 Virginia Inmate Search